Cash Assistance Program for Immigrants (CAPI): The Basics

 "Yes, but he died a few years ago," Carlos explains.

 "Okay, that means we definitely don't have to count his income and resources," Sylvia says.
-"Do you live alone or with anyone else?”
+"Do have any family?
+And do you live alone or with anyone else?”

 Carlos smiles and explains that he definitely is under those amounts.
 Sylvia nods her head, and helps Carlos fill out all the CAPI forms.